EdSaiediSkatt/git-workflow/README.md

     c.
 Type appropriate file or folder names you would like Git to ignore, each on a line (for folders, you type ignoredfolder/ and for files you type file_to_ignore.extension; depending on what software your team codes in, here are great sample gitignore files: <https://git.aurora.skead.no/users/m87450/repos/gitignore/browse> e.g. for Python:  <https://git.aurora.skead.no/users/m87450/repos/gitignore/browse/Python.gitignore>)

 d.
 Press CNTR+S to save and CNTR+X to quit (hint: \^means control in nano). ***Tip:** You can edit the text file after creating it in step a) by opening your file explorer and editing the file in notepad too.*
 e.  **NOTE:** Once any file is added and tracked --i.e. included in `git add`, see next step-, it will be tracked and will not be ignored for anyone using the repository.
-So include files and folders you want ignored WHEN creating a depository OR for new files added or created, include them in the .gitignore file BEFORE running `git add \--all`.
+So include files and folders you want ignored WHEN creating a depository OR for new files added or created, include them in the .gitignore file BEFORE running `git add --all`.
-f.  **NOTE:** If you or someone HAD ADDED a file or folder, BEFORE it was included in the .gitignore text file, and you want to tell git to untrack it locally --i.e. untrack it for you only- then you can type `git update-index \--skip-worktree \<path-name\>`.
+f.  **NOTE:** If you or someone HAD ADDED a file or folder, BEFORE it was included in the .gitignore text file, and you want to tell git to untrack it locally --i.e. untrack it for you only- then you can type `git update-index --skip-worktree \<path-name\>`.
 Each user will have to run this, to untrack it locally.
 g.  **NOTE:** If you want to untrack the file for everyone using the repo, you can use option 1 of this stackexchange answer, but caution as it will delete files for others: <https://stackoverflow.com/questions/936249/how-to-stop-tracking-and-ignore-changes-to-a-file-in-git/40272289#40272289>
 h.  **NOTE:** If you want to ignore select subfolders inside a shared (i.e. non-ignored) folder in a repository, you can specify the sharedfolder/subfolder/ inside the gitignore at the root of your directory, or you can place a .gitignore file within the sharedfolder where you add subfolder/ to it.
 This latter choice may be preferred in some cases.

 ```
-7.  git add \--all
+7.  git add --all
-8.  git commit -m \"Initial Commit\"
+8.  git commit -m "Initial Commit"
-9.  git remote add origin \<COPY HTTP LINK HERE\>
+9.  git remote add origin <COPY HTTP LINK HERE\>
 10. git push -u origin HEAD:master
 ```
 11. Refresh the Bitbucket page, you should now see your folder uploaded in the remote repository called origin, on a branch called master.